getodk/docs/collect-forms.rst

 Uploading Finalized Forms
 ===========================

-If you are connected to :ref:`an ODK Aggregate server <connecting-to-aggregate>` or :ref:`Google Drive Account <connecting-to-google>`, use :guiselect:`Send Finalized Forms` to upload :formstate:`finalized` form instances.
+If you are connected to :ref:`an ODK Aggregate server <connecting-to-aggregate>` or :ref:`Google Drive Account <connecting-to-google>`, use :guilabel:`Send Finalized Forms` to upload :formstate:`finalized` form instances.

 For local form management, use `ODK Briefcase <https://opendatakit.org/use/briefcase/>`_ to pull :formstate:`finalized` form instances to your local computer.

 :formstate:`Sent` forms are no longer editable, but they remain viewable until deleted.
-Select :guilabel:`

 .. note::